MiguelSombrero/sql-query-builder/docs/design.md

 I have used [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) in `SQLQueryBuilder` implementation to chain classes when building the queries.
 This design enforces correct SQL syntax when building queries.

+Validation classes found in package `src/main/java/validation/` is created with [Decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern) to make building of validators more dynamic.

+`SQLQuery` implementations in package `src/main/java/query/` uses [template method pattern](https://en.wikipedia.org/wiki/Template_method_pattern) to reduce boilerplate code.

+Probably some other design patterns is present too, more or less intentionally used.

-From class diagrams below **is intentionally missing some classes, methods and relations**, for the sake of simplicity.
+**Notice that class diagrams below is missing some classes, methods and relations**, for the sake of simplicity.

 ## <a name="query"></a>Query, Clause and Statement